Fault Detection via Occupation Kernel Principal Component Analysis: Conclusion

 \section{Conclusion}

-In this paper, the kernel PCA method is generalized to covariance operators on reproducing Kernel Hilbert spaces.
+In this paper, the kernel PCA method is generalized to kernelized covariance operators on reproducing Kernel Hilbert spaces.
 The resulting OKPCA method generates principal components of a set of \emph{trajectories} as opposed to a set of points.
 It is shown that when occupation kernels are used as feature maps, the computations involved reduce to computation of single and double integrals of kernel functions along the trajectories in the training data and the test data.
 The developed OKPCA method is applied to the data-driven fault detection problem to separate normal trajectories of a dynamical system from faulty ones, without any knowledge of the system dynamics.
 Two numerical experiments demonstrate the efficacy of the developed technique.

-The numerical experiments indicate that provided a training dataset of known normal trajectories and a test dataset of known faulty trajectories is available, the parameters of the developed OKPCA fault detection method can be selected by trial and error from a wide range of acceptable values.
+The numerical experiments indicate that provided a training data set of known normal trajectories and a test data set of known faulty trajectories is available, the parameters of the developed OKPCA fault detection method can be selected by trial and error from a wide range of acceptable values.
 Performance improvement with increasing amount of training data is also observed, albeit accompanied by a significant rise in computation costs.
-The numerical experiments also indicate an inherent robustness to measurement noise.
+The numerical experiments also indicate an inherent robustness to noise.
 A theoretical analysis of noise-robustness is out of the scope of this paper, and a part of future research.